DSOTM-RSA/balloon-of-the-mind/README.md

 # porkBelly

-Micro-computing Projects Workshop
+Micro-computing, programming and design projects workshop

+- code-snipepts for raspberry Pi
-- code-snipepts, links and project ideas for raspberry Pi, microcomputing and science-hack projects
+- ideas for microcomputing
+- cad and design